 Islamabad-Tehran ties

-Iranian Foreign Minister Abbas Araghchi thanked PM Sharif and CDF Munir by name in a statement on April 8, crediting and appreciating them "for their tireless efforts to end the war in the region."
+Iranian Foreign Minister Abbas Araghchi thanked PM Sharif and CDF Munir in a statement on April 8, crediting and appreciating them "for their tireless efforts to end the war in the region."
 He said Iran accepted the truce at Sharif's request, and the relationship has only grown closer since then.

 Bilateral trade